SCOREC/core/python_wrappers/README.md

 `test_pytCore.py -g path/to/model -m path/to/mesh`

 where `path/to/model` and `path/tp/mesh` are pointing to the location of the model and mesh files.

+There is a similar example named `test_pytCore_with_simx.py` when using simmetrix.

+If Simmetrix libraries are not available update the line `-DENABLE_SIMX=ON` in `example_config.sh` to `-DENABLE_SIMX=OFF`.
+Note that in that case some of the functionalities of the mesh adapt will not be available or will not work as intended.